liyanlei90/LeaderF/README.md

-  --nameOnly            LeaderF is in NameOnly mode by default --fullPath            LeaderF is in FullPath mode by default --fuzzy               LeaderF is in Fuzzy mode by default --regex               LeaderF is in Regex mode by default
+  --nameOnly            LeaderF is in NameOnly mode by default --fullPath            LeaderF is in FullPath mode by default --fuzzy               LeaderF is in Fuzzy mode by default --regexMode           LeaderF is in Regex mode by default

 subcommands: